tokenized/docs/protocol-actions.md

 <a name="action-thaw"></a>
 #### Thaw

+The contract responding to an Order action to thaw assets.
 To be used to comply with contractual obligations or legal requirements.
 The Alleged Offender's tokens will be unfrozen to allow them to resume normal exchange and governance activities.

 <table>
     <tr>